singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 ```
 In an algorithm like this, we should think about the issue of cycles.
 There is no possible build order if there is a cycle.
 But still, we don't want to get stuck in an infinite loop just because there's no possible solution.

-A cycle will happen if, while doing a DFS on a node, we run back into the same path.What we need there­fore is a signal that indicates"I'm still processing this node, so if you see the node again, we have a problem:'
+A cycle will happen if, while doing a DFS on a node, we run back into the same path.What we need there­fore is a signal that indicates "I'm still processing this node, so if you see the node again, we have a problem."

-What we can do for this is to mark each node as a"partial"(or"is visiting") state just before we start the DFS on it.
+What we can do for this is to mark each node as a "partial" (or "is visiting") state just before we start the DFS on it.
 If we see any node whose state is partial, then we know we have a problem.
 When we're done with this node's DFS, we need to update the state.

-We also need a state to indicate"I've already processed/built this node" so we don't re-build the node.
+We also need a state to indicate "I've already processed/built this node" so we don't re-build the node.
 Our state therefore can have three options: COMPLETED, PARTIAL, and BLANK.

 The code below implements this algorithm.